waynegraham/registry.clir.org/_projects/2008-alabama-s-legal-and-political-history-from-territor.md

 ---
 layout: project
-title: "Alabama’s Legal and Political History from territory days to 1950"
+title: Alabama’s Legal and Political History from territory days to 1950
 ---